Sharing is caring!

 So a person weighing 70kg (~154 pounds) should consume around 280mg of tryptophan per day.

-Ways to Incorporate the 5 Foods to Help Boost Serotonin
+Ways to Incorporate the 5 Foods to Boost Serotonin

-So how can you incorporate these foods into your diet?
+So how can you incorporate the following foods into your diet?

 How to Eat Pumpkin Seeds